PotLock/curatedotfun-plugins/packages/near-social/README.md

-# NEAR Social Plugin for Curated.fun
+# NEAR Social Plugin for curate.fun

 A distribution plugin for posting content to NEAR Social.